 Day 4: Batang — Zuogong (3,750m)

 Cross the Jinsha River Bridge — officially entering Tibet.
 Dongda Mountain (5,130m) is the highest point — look from the car window, don't stop.
 Zuogong at 3,750m — many people start feeling noticeable effects.
 This is normal.
 Ibuprofen + early sleep.
+Check your pulse oximeter before bed; if it's below 80, tell your driver first thing.

 Day 5: Zuogong — Nu River 72 Bends — Ranwu (3,960m)

 The Nu River 72 Bends — the most spectacular man-made landscape on the Sichuan-Tibet Highway.
 From the viewpoint, the road looks like noodles folding back and forth on the mountainside.
 Use L-gear for the descent — don't ride the brakes.
+It's a 40km drop from 4,658m to 2,740m, and the descent is where inexperienced drivers most often smoke their brakes.

 Day 6: Ranwu — Bome — Lulang (2,900m)

 Altitude drops — Bome and Nyingchi forests have extremely high negative oxygen ion content.
 Lulang stone pot chicken is the culinary peak of the entire Sichuan-Tibet route — Tibetan chicken + Motuo soapstone pot + matsutake and palm-leaf ginseng, simmered 4-5 hours until the broth is white as milk.
 80-120 RMB per person.
+It's the one meal on the 318 you should budget for, and the one you'll talk about all the way home.

 Day 7: Lulang — Nyingchi — Lhasa (3,650m)

 Cross Sejila Pass (4,728m) — if lucky, see Namcha Barwa Peak (visible in full fewer than 60 days a year).
 Enter the Lhasa River Valley as the Potala Palace slowly grows on the horizon — over 2,000km, finally arrived.
+The first glimpse of the Potala from the valley floor is, for almost everyone, the emotional peak of the trip.

 Day 8: Lhasa

 First day in Lhasa — no showering, no Barkhor Street, no Potala Palace.
 Rest at the hotel, go to a sweet tea house for a cup of Tibetan sweet tea.
 Let your body make its final acclimatization at 3,650m.
+The city will still be there tomorrow; your blood oxygen won't rush to catch up.
+Slow is the rule in Lhasa, and it's the rule that keeps you healthy there.

 🎒 Practical Checklist: First-Timer Essentials